-If anyone gets lost, you must make every effort (with help from group members as appropriate) to find them.

-If the group is larger than you feel comfortable with, you may at your discretion limit the size of the Group before starting out.
+- If anyone gets lost, you must make every effort (with help from Group members as appropriate) to find them. - If it appears that more than 12 people intend to run with you, you may at your discretion limit the size of the Group before leaving the Arena.
 Try to ensure that people have a choice by making this clear as the groups are forming up.
 You may in particular try to persuade faster runners to join a faster group.